Property auctions are a good way to land a bargain in a quick sale that avoids a potentially lengthy, conventional

 Want to know how much you could borrow?
 Get a 5-minute affordability check with Trussle.

 A lender will also have to carry out its own valuation to check the home is adequate security for the loan you want, which can be tricky if the property is in a bad state.
 Most mortgage lenders won't let you borrow against a home without a functioning bathroom and kitchen.

 But, if you’re organised and thorough and the property is in a liveable condition, a mortgage is a feasible way of funding a property purchase at auction.
-Although, it comes as little surprise that seasoned auction buyers often use cash.
+Although, seasoned auction buyers who use the traditional route often use cash.

 4. Go on viewings

-When you’ve chosen the property you plan to bid on, arrange viewings with the estate agent, preferably taking with you an expert such as a surveyor, builder and/or architect for a thorough inspection.
+When you’ve chosen the property you plan to bid on, arrange viewings with the estate agent, preferably taking an expert such as a surveyor, builder and/or architect with you to conduct a thorough inspection.
 Don’t be afraid to ask for as many viewings as you need.

 Gather the opinions of several local estate agents for their thoughts on its value.
 Use our AgentFinder tool to compare all the estate gents near you.
 You can also try plugging the property address into Zoopla to get an estimate.

 5. Instruct a solicitor and study the small print